 What is the best roofing material for coastal homes?
 This depends on many factors.
 If you live in a hot climate, you want to use a roof that will withstand the intense heat of the sun and the humidity that accompany it.
 The best roofing material for the high humidity of the coastal environment is clay tile.
-Clay bar roofs are popular for their ability to withstand heat and moisture.
+Stucco Fort Myers roofs are popular for their ability to withstand heat and moisture.

 If your climate is mild to moderate, then one of the best roofing materials for your home style is flat tile.
 These tiles are available in a variety of colors, styles, thicknesses, and materials.
 For example, you can get thick single ply membrane that is UV resistant.
 Or you can choose a flat tile that is made of expanded polystyrene foam, or PET.
 Both of these materials are excellent choices for hot climates.